Influential rock guitarist Jeff Beck dies at 78, family says | Entertainment

 Influential rock guitarist Jeff Beck dies at 78, family says

+Jeff Beck, the influential, genre-bending English guitarist who rose to fame with The Yardbirds before later embarking on a solo career, has died at the age of 78, his family announced on social media on Wednesday.
+He passed away peacefully on Tuesday after suddenly contracting bacterial meningitis, the family said.

-Jeff Beck, the influential genre-bending English guitarist who rose to fame with the Yardbirds before later embarking on a solo career, has died at the age of 78, his family announced on Instagram on Wednesday.
+Jeff Beck, the influential, genre-bending English guitarist who rose to fame with The Yardbirds before later embarking on a solo career, has died at the age of 78, his family announced on social media on Wednesday.

+He passed away peacefully on Tuesday after suddenly contracting bacterial meningitis, the family said.
+Beck is a two-time Rock & Roll Hall of Fame inductee - in 1992 for his work with The Yardbirds and as a solo performer in 2009.
+In 2015, Rolling Stone magazine ranked Beck as the fifth greatest guitarist of all time, one spot ahead of blues icon B.B.
+King.

+In 2022, Beck released his final album: "18," a 13-track collection of mostly cover songs, with Hollywood star Johnny Depp.
+"We slowly built songs that we just like.
+We didn’t really make any design," Beck said at the time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)